jinsha-jp/Flight-Delay-and-Cancellation-Analysis/README.md

 # Data
-The flight delay and cancellaton data for 2015  collected by the U.S. Department of Transportation's (DOT) Bureau of Transportation Statistics .
+The flight delay and cancellation data for 2015  collected by the U.S. Department of Transportation's (DOT) Bureau of Transportation Statistics .

 airlines : Airline code and names airports : Airport and location information